Last updated: 28 January 2004

 members[1].type = orb->create_sequence_tc(0, rec_tc);

-The IDL for DynArray
+The IDL for DynArray contains incorrect signatures

-for get_elements_as_dyn_any
+for get_elements_as_dyn_any and

-.
+set_elements_as_dyn_any.
 The correct signatures are:

-DynAnySeq get_elements_as_dyn_any(); void set_elements_as_dyn_any(in DynAnySeq value) raises(TypeMismatch, InvalidValue);
+void set_elements_as_dyn_any(in DynAnySeq value)

 The first code fragment uses incorrect module names in two places.

-are swapped.)
+(CORBA and DynamicAny are swapped.)
 The correct

 code is: